aleksa-sukovic/courses-computer-graphics-goofys-adventures/README.md

 ### Credits

 Assets for this game were not made by me.
-All credit goes to [ZiNGOT](http://opengameart.org/content/gfxlib-fuzed).
+All credits goes to [ZiNGOT](http://opengameart.org/content/gfxlib-fuzed).